Narvader/mazda-coche-2019/README.md

 Title: Bienvenido a la fábrica de emociones de Mazda, arte y diseño en un único espacio

 This project is about the presentation of a new Mazda's car in Madrid.
-It is developed with both Hugo and AMP frameworks and was designed by Carmen Castellón
+It is developed with both Hugo and AMP frameworks and was designed by Carmen Castellón.

 ## Link